Integrative Therapy & Psychotherapy in Surrey with Kevin Rymill

 DBT was first found to be very effective with borderline personality disorder ‘BPD’.
 It has now been adapted for any difficulty that involves dealing with intense emotions.

-I find it a particularly useful approach with clients who want a clear structure for understanding and learning to deal with Anger Management issues.
+Clients find it gives them a clear structure for understanding and learning to deal with Anger Management issues.

 Stands for “eye movement desensitisation and reprocessing”.
 It is a powerful tool many psychotherapists now use to help their clients to generate change.
 EMDR was originally developed to help with long-standing cases of PTSD (post traumatic stress disorder).
 Where other therapies had failed EMDR frequently generated change within a couple of sessions.
 The therapy involves producing rapid left to right/right to left eye movements at the same time as being directed to focuss on a sequence of thoughts or feelings following very precise, tried and tested protocols.